ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 ## Fall 2019

 - Programming Language Design & Implementation - This is the first time I've led a workshop for a class.
+This has been a much different experience than I expected.
+Motivating students to interact with each other in a productive way every Sunday is not an easy task, but it's been an interesting challenge and I've learned a lot from it.
+I have a Thursday workshop as well which is much more manageable.
-- Volunteer Tutor - Twice a week I hold office hours for any class I've ever taken.
+- Volunteer Tutor - Twice a week I hold office hours for any CS course I've ever taken.
 This is a challenge because of the sheer breadth of the material.

 ## Spring 2019

 I was not in Rochester during the Spring of 2019, as I was studying abroad in Uppsala, Sweden at the University of Uppsala.
-One of my favorate things I noticed about the classes there is that in _every_ class I had to give a presentation.
+One of my favorite things about classes here is that I was required to give a presentation in _every_ class.

 For my cryptography class, I [presented][UppsalaPrez2] a [paper][PPaper] that was _way_ out of my comfort zone.
 I had never parsed such complex math before, but by the end of it, I had become at least a tad more acclimated to the area.
-I didn't prepare a presentation that verbatim explained the proof, but instead intended the audience to leave with a little better understanding of what primality is, why it's hard, and the contribution of the authors.
-I went in expecting very little of my presentation, but was mildly surprised that people seemed interested afterwards and actually asked some questions.
-In addition to the presentation, I wrote a report that summarized the research in more technical detail.
+Given the complex subject matter, it wasn't possible to explain the proof comprehensively.
+Instead, my goal was to give the audience a better understanding of what primality is, why it is hard, and the contributions of the authors.
+I was pleased (and a little surprised) that people seemed genuinely interested and asked some good questions afterwards.
+In addition to the presentation I wrote a report that summarized the research in more technical detail.

 For my FPGA course, I
 [presented][UppsalaPrez1] a [paper][IpekPaper] by a UR faculty member,